espressif/developer-portal/content/events/summit-brazil-24/index.md

 The activities are as follows:

 - **Day 1**: we will present talks about our most recent products, including the ESP32-P4, ESP32-C5, ESP-IDF, Nuttx, Zephyr, low-power applications, Arduino, MQTT, and more.
-- **Day 2**: workshops will be presented in two different tracks, including "Introduction to ESP-IDF with the ESP32-C6," "IoT Workshop with RainMaker and Matter," and "Zephyr with ESP32."
+- **Day 2**: workshops will be presented in two different tracks.
+The topics include “Introduction to ESP-IDF with the ESP32-C6,” “IoT Workshop with RainMaker and Matter,” and “Zephyr with ESP32.”
+For details, please refer to [Registration](#registration).

 All the talks and workshops will be presented by Espressif experts and will be mostly in Portuguese.